ZJU-REAL/LAPO/README.md

 ### Step 4: Run Stage 2 Training (Internalization)

-With the cleaned mapping file and the modified prompt logic, you can now start the final training stage.
+With the final mapping file and the modified prompt logic, you can now start the final training stage.
 This stage teaches the model to internalize its reasoning budget.

 *   **Important:** Before running, ensure the `deepscaler-1.5B-grpo-stage2.sh` script is configured to use the path to your `clean_mapping.json`.